NBISweden/workshop-in-the-cloud/README.md

 ## Data upload

-To make your data available in the system run `upload_data.py`.
+To make your data available in the system use the `upload_data.py` script.
 This will upload your local data to a NFS server.

 For instance, you can do: